 Research and clinical trials

-We're also one of only two St. Jude affiliate clinics in the nation with access to both St. Jude clinical trials and Children's Oncology Group (COG) trials.
+We're also one of only three St. Jude affiliate clinics in the nation with access to both St. Jude clinical trials and Children's Oncology Group (COG) trials.
+Our doctors also regularly take part in continuing education conferences and classes to learn the very latest about treatments for childhood cancer and blood disorders.
 That means our patients have access to the widest-possible range of advanced research for the prevention, diagnosis and treatment of cancer and blood disorders.

 Getting a second opinion

 You do not have to stop at your child's first diagnosis and recommended treatment plan.
 Consider getting a second opinion with a team of experts through our Multidisciplinary Cancer Clinic in Charlotte, North Carolina.
 We have had patients travel from all 50 states to meet and participate with our cancer experts as they review individual cases and discuss possible treatment options.
 You can be present, right there in the room with these experts, ask questions on your child's behalf, and know that your child is getting the best care possible for your child's individual diagnosis and needs.
 We will connect you with a wealth of support services, including a nurse navigator who is just an email or phone call away.